 The process and areas assessed should also be described in the Annual Corporate Governance Report.
-C omplies [X] Partial compliance [] Explanation [] 37. mmittee, the balance l ent types of director sho ould roughly mirror that of the C omplies [X] Partial compliance [] Explanation [] Not applicable [] 38.
-The boar e executive committee and all board C omplies [X] Partial compliance [] Explanation [] Not applicable [] 39. • appointed on account on account on account on account on account of a second on a of their expertise and experience ependent directors.
-C omplies [X] Partial compliance [] Explanation [] 40. g systems work prope t the internal control and board or the chairman of the audit C omplies [X] Partial compliance [] Explanation [] 41. unit should submit its nent and submit an act mittee, report directly any incidents C omplies [] Partial compliance [> (] Explanation [] Not applicable [] 42.
-The audit t committee should h ave the following dution es, in addition to the ose contemplated in lav w: 1.
-Ir n connection with the internal control and re eporting systems: a) Supervise the preparation and integrity of the company's, and where appropriate the group's, financial report checking compliance with the legal requirements, adequate definition of the scope of consolidation and corresponding principles. b) Oversee the independence of the internal audit unit; propose the selection, appointment, re-appointment and removal of the internal audit manager; propose the budget for this unit; approve its approach and working planking sure its activity focuses mainly on the material risks of the company; receive regular information on it activities; and check that the top management heeds the conclusions and recommendations set out in its rep c) Establish and supervise a mechanism through which employees can confidentially and, if possible and where appropriate, anonymously report any potentially important irregularities they observe within the company, particularly in financial and accounting aspects.
+C omplies [X] Partial compliance [1 Explanation [] 37.
+When there is an executive committee, the balance between the different types of director should roughly mirror that of the board and its secretary should be the secretary of the board.
+C omplies [X] Partial compliance [] Explanation [] Not applicable [] 38.
+The board should be informed at all times of the business transacted and decisions made by the executive committee and all board members should receive a copy of the minutes of executive committee meetings.
+C omplies [X] Partial compliance [1 Explanation [] Not applicable [] 39. appointed on account of nembers should be inde f their expertise and experience pendent directors.
+C omplies [X] Partial compliance [] Explanation [] 40.
+Under the supervision of the audit committee, there should be an internal audit unit to see that the internal control and reporting systems work properly.
+This unit should report to the non-executive chairman of the board or the chairman of the committee.
+C omplies [X] Partial compliance [] Explanation [] 41.
+The head of the internal audit unit should submit its annual work programme to the Audit Committee, report directly any incidents that may arise during its fulfilment and submit an activity report at the end of each year.
+C omplies [] Partial compliance [) (] Explanation [] Not applicable [] 42.
+The audit committee should have the following duties, in addition to those contemplated in law: 1.
+In connection with the e internal control and r eporting systems: a) e group's, financial reporting, f consolidation and correct b) Oversee the independence of the internal audit unit; propose the selection, appointment, re-appointment and removal of the internal audit manager; propose the budget for this unit; approve its approach and working plar making sure its activity focuses mainly on the material risks of the company; receive regular information on its activities; and check that the top management heeds the conclusions and recommendations set out in its report c) - ees can confidentially an regularities they observ particularly in financial and accounting aspects.